Nikita3549/Nikita3549/README.md

 - 👋 Hi, I’m @Nikita3549
 - 👀 I’m interested in NodeJS
-- 🌱 I’m currently learning TypeScript and Jest
+- 🌱 I’m currently learning Linux
-- 📫 How to reach me: telegram @nikita3549
+- 📫 How to reach me: https://www.linkedin.com/in/nikita-tsarenko-59418b344/
-- ⚡ Fun fact: 15 y.o.

 <!---
 Nikita3549/Nikita3549 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.